lurchmath/cust-parse-test/plan.md

       require changing them not only in the example converter, but throughout the test suite, of course.
 Note that in some cases, what needs to change is not the putdown, but the semantic type name (e.g., `sinfunc` -> `sin`).
- - Rename all syntactic and semantic types to use upper camel case, so that they can be trivially represented in a human readable way (e.g., in a UI) as short phrases with spaces.
  - Add the capability of asking for all possible parsings, rather than just getting the first one.
     - Run tests on this, especially anywhere the test suite mentioned